Capturing a Crisis: MHA’s Weekly Behavioral Health Boarding Reports

 Identified solutions to address the remaining behavioral health challenges include:

 Ensuring hospitals are reimbursed for the care they provide to patients while they board so facilities have the staffing and programmatic resources needed to care for those patients.

 Continued development of the behavioral health workforce pipeline across all positions, including the use of American Rescue Plan Act funds in the newly established Behavioral Health Trust Fund for this purpose.

 Creation of a Behavioral Health Rate Task Force to evaluate ways to ensure the financial stability of behavioral health units and facilities, and to allow behavioral health providers to pay their workforce adequate salaries.

-Prohibiting clinical denials due to an administrative or technical defect in a claim, and require coverage of all medically necessary mental health services.
+Prohibiting clinical denials due to an administrative or technical defect in a claim, and requiring coverage of all medically necessary mental health services.

 Addressing administrative barriers – such as Determination of Need requirements – for providers that wish to expand behavioral health services.

 MHA will continue to work collaboratively with its members, our partners in the behavioral health space, and the state to improve behavioral healthcare in these areas.